Approximate Message Passing for Quantum State Tomography: Experimental QST with AMP

 For the readout error model, $F(\rho_{\text{target}}, \widehat{\rho})$ underpredicts $F(\rho_{\text{target}}, \rho^*)$.
 Indeed, since readout error is a classical error channel, the state preparation is noiseless: $\rho^* = \rho_{\text{target}}$.
 Hence, $F(\rho_{\text{target}}, \rho^*) = 1$, while $F(\rho_{\text{target}}, \widehat{\rho}) < 1$ due to the corruption of the shot data by readout errors.

-From these noisy simulations, it is clear that one must exercise caution when interpreting the results of a QST experiment, as the reconstructed state does not always yield an accurate fidelity prediction.
-Moreover, whether the fidelity is underpredicted or overpredicted depends on the details of the noise model.
+From these noise simulations, it is clear that one must exercise caution when interpreting the results of a QST experiment, as the reconstructed state $\widehat{\rho}$ does not always produce an accurate fidelity prediction.
+Moreover, whether the fidelity of state preparation is underpredicted or overpredicted depends on the details of the noise model.
 We note that the effect of coherent errors on measurements could potentially be reduced using composite pulse sequences~\cite{brown_arbitrarily_2004}.
 Likewise, readout error could potentially be mitigated using expectation minimization~\cite{chandramouli_statistical_2025} or another readout error mitigation technique.
 We leave the analysis of such techniques and their interplay with AMP-based QST for future work.